VALUEFLOW: Toward Pluralistic and Steerable Value-based Alignment in Large Language Models

 \section{Conclusion}

-\valueflow{} is the first end-to-end research stack for value-aware alignment—combining hierarchical embeddings (\hives{}), a calibrated repository of value–intensity anchors (\vidb{}), and a ranking-based evaluator for stable intensity estimates.
-The framework offers a controlled protocol for value-conditioned steering and measurement, exhibiting graded dose–response behavior and enabling scalable audits across models, theories, and values to characterize steerability structure and composition rules.
-In applied settings, \hives{}-based profiling supports personalization and strengthens demographic alignment, while shared anchors enable policy-steerable, cross-cultural deployment.
-Together, these components establish common infrastructure for pluralistic audits, cross-cultural profiling, and policy-steerable alignment, paving the way for rigorous, reproducible value-based alignment.
+\valueflow{} is the first end-to-end research stack for value-aware alignment, integrating hierarchical embeddings (\hives{}), a calibrated repository of value--intensity anchors (\vidb{}), and a ranking-based evaluator for stable intensity estimation.
+It provides a controlled protocol for value-conditioned steering and measurement, exhibits graded dose--response behavior, and supports scalable audits across models, theories, and values to characterize steerability structures and composition rules.
+In applied settings, \hives{}-based profiling enables personalization and improves demographic alignment, while shared anchors support policy-steerable and cross-cultural deployment.
+Although the full pipeline targets end-to-end value alignment, its three components (\hives{}, \vidb{}, and steering protocol) are independently usable, so many practical settings can adopt only one or two without the entire stack.
+At the same time, \valueflow{} makes deliberate trade-offs for interpretability and stability: it models value intensity as a one-dimensional scalar conditioned on a specified value target and relies on a ranking-based evaluator that introduces additional LLM-call overhead.
+Future work can extend this interface toward richer context-sensitive value representations and more efficient evaluation protocols.
+Overall, \valueflow{} provides common infrastructure for pluralistic audits, cross-cultural profiling, and policy-steerable alignment, paving the way for rigorous and reproducible value-based alignment.